Volvo Maintenance FAQ for Volvo 7xx/9xx/90 Cars

 Etc, Engine: Fuel Injection and other

-several Internet sources exist.
+Help or Consulting Advice: Several Internet sources exist.
 Visit the Brickboard Rear-Wheel Drive Forum

 and post a message.
 You can reach this at http://www.brickboard.com/RWD/.

+You can join the Volvo Club of America and seek help at their closed list.
 If you are in the UK, the UK Volvo Owners Club at http://www.volvoclub.org.uk/

 good source of basic help is the Swedishbricks mailing list, found at http://www.swedishbricks.net/contents.htm This is a closed list and requires that you join in order to participate.